CrimsonMods/VRising.ModTemplatePlus/README.md

 `dotnet new --install VRising.ModTemplatePlus`

 ## Example usage
-`dotnet new vrisingmodplus -n NameOfYourMod --use-vcf --description "Description of your mod"`
+`dotnet new vrisingmodplus -n NameOfYourMod --vcf -how --description "Description of your mod"`

 Replace `NameOfYourMod` with the name of your mod and update the description, and optionally add/remove the --use flags as appropriate.
 Then cd into the directory and run `dotnet build` to build the mod.

+## Flags
+- `-desc` - Initialize the mod with a description
+- `-how` - Starts the project with a how-to guide example
+- `-vcf` - Use VampireCommandFramework
+- `-bloodstone` - Use the Bloodstone Framework
+- `-bloodycore` - Use the Bloody.Core Framework

 ## Resources